Saadani National Park

-Saadani National Park is Tanzania's 13th national park and has an area of 1062 km2.
+Saadani National Park is a national park in Tanzania with an area of 1062 km2.
 It was officially gazetted in 2005 and is managed under the Tanzania National Parks Authority.
-The park is located administratively in southeast Pangani District of Tanga Region and northeast Chalinze District of Pwani Region.
+It is located in southeastern Pangani District of Tanga Region and northeast Chalinze District of Pwani Region.

 History

 Gazetted in 2005, it encompasses a preserved ecosystem including the former Saadani game reserve, the former Mkwaja ranch area, the Wami River as well as the Zaraninge Forest.
 In the late 1960s Saadani Village – the village after which the park has been named – and particularly its sub-village Uvinje, invited the Tanzania Wildlife Division (WD) to help them to prevent the indiscriminate killing of wildlife prevalent in the area.
 From this partnership Saadani village and the Wildlife Division established the Saadani Game Reserve (SGR), with the agreement to respect the land rights of the coastal sub-villages of Saadani, including Uvinje and Porokanya sub-villages, while also addressing the needs of wildlife.

 As such, conservation interventions in the Saadani landscape have taken place since the mid-1960s and have been supported by villagers traditionally inhabiting the Saadani landscape, but it is only recently that state-managed conservation has become a growing concern among the villages adjacent to the park.